ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 The size between left brace and right brace is used in latex file and it is not fit to GFM syntax.
 So the size will be removed in the conversion.

-If a .src.md file has relative URL link, it will be changed by conversion.
+If a .src.md file has relative URL links, they will be changed by conversion.
-Because .src.md files are located under `src` directory and GFM files are located under `gfm` directory, base URL of GFM files is different from base URL of .src.md files.
+Because .src.md files are located under the `src` directory and GFM files are located under the `gfm` directory.
+That means the base directory of the relative link are different.
 For example, `[src/sample.c](sample.c)` is translated to `[src/sample.c](../src/sample.c)`.

 If a link points another .src.md file, then the target filename will be changed to .md file.